sergeche/emmet-sublime/README.md

 "disable_tab_abbreviations_for_scopes": "text.haml, string"
 ```

 * `disabled_single_snippet_for_scopes` — a comma-separated list of syntax scopes where Tab handler should be disabled when expanding a single abbreviation.
-Currently, ST2 doesn’t provide API for getting list of native snippets.
-So, for example, if you try to expand a `php` abbreviation, it will be passed to Emmet which outputs `<php></php>` instead of PHP block as defined in native ST2 snippets.
-As a workaround, if you’re trying to expand a single abbreviation inside scope defined in `disabled_single_snippet_for_scopes` setting Emmet will look for its name inside its own [snippets catalog](http://docs.emmet.io/cheat-sheet/) first, inside `known_html_tags` setting second and if it’s not found, it allows ST2 to handle it and expand native abbreviation, if matched.
+Currently, ST doesn’t provide API for getting list of native snippets.
+So, for example, if you try to expand a `php` abbreviation, it will be passed to Emmet which outputs `<php></php>` instead of PHP block as defined in native ST snippets.
+As a workaround, if you’re trying to expand a single abbreviation inside scope defined in `disabled_single_snippet_for_scopes` setting Emmet will look for its name inside its own [snippets catalog](http://docs.emmet.io/cheat-sheet/) first, inside `known_html_tags` setting second and if it’s not found, it allows ST to handle it and expand native abbreviation, if matched.
 * `known_html_tags` — a space-separated list of all known HTML tags used for lookup as described above.

 If you’re unhappy with Emmet tab handler behavior, you can disable it: just add `"disable_tab_abbreviations": true` into user’s `Preferences.sublime-settings` file.